Director of Technology

 Technology in the Northridge Local Schools

-Northridge Local School District 2018-2109 1 to 1 technology initiative is to prepare students for the jobs and opportunities of tomorrow.
+Northridge Local School District started a 1 to 1 technology initiative in 2018 and is designed to prepare students for the jobs and opportunities of tomorrow.
 We are excited to provide technology for each student in the school so that education can be changed to meet the needs of all students.

 Students in Grades 6-12 will be assigned a Chromebook at the beginning of the school year.
-With parental approval Grades 8-12 they will be able to take the Chromebooks home and use them.
-Grades 6 and 7 will pick up their Chromebook in their first period and will return it at the end of the day.
+With parental approval Grades 6-12 they will be able to take the Chromebooks home and use them.
 It is our expectation that each student will have access to technology in the daily classroom and at home.
 By providing the device at no cost, each student can have access.
 The District will provide a self-insurance program that will help cover potential damage costs.
 This is a voluntary program that will be available for $25. per year.

 These devices are purchased by reducing the number of textbooks, grants and reducing the Total Cost of Ownership on all devices.
 Technology is the an essential part of your child’s future.
 Many of our jobs now require technology skills to be successful; their jobs will require even more skills and use of technology to get a good job.
 We want all students to be successful with their skills so that it can help them be successful in school.
 They are really closely tied together and any costs that equip out students with skills, success and their future must be made.
 We have crafted a finely controlled budget so that we can continue to do this for students.